Review: Kobo Aura HD e-reader

 The sharp E Ink screen also lends itself quite well to displaying comics and graphic novels.
 Of course, reading the majority of them won't be quite the same with a shrunken size and a lack of color, but titles that were originally published in black-and-white are still just as enjoyable, such as The Walking Dead series.
 Kobo's online bookstore has its own section for them as well, though it's limited mainly to manga and a sparse selection of independent books.
 It'd be nice to see a few more notable works in there.

+Besides the crisp, print-like screen, my second favorite aspect of the Aura HD is the microSD expansion slot.
+It's such a handy feature that I'm now disappointed that the majority of e-readers haven't included it.
+The e-reader comes equipped with 4GB of storage space, but with an additional 32GB on a microSD card, you could essentially store more books than you'd ever need.
 The expansion slot is also useful for adding books to your library from sources outside of Kobo's bookstore.
 You can easily pop the microSD card into a computer and load it with any documents or files you want, provided they're in an accepted format (EPUB, PDF, CBR, etc.).
 Considering the large number of free e-books to be found online, you could build a formidable library without ever venturing into the online bookstore.

 If you grow tired of your digital book library, the Kobo Aura HD packs in a handful of extras to keep you occupied.

 For example, the e-reader is able to sync with Pocket, an online service for storing articles from various websites to read later.
 It's a nice feature to have, but considering the majority of the websites I frequent include color images and videos, I'd rather stick to my smartphone.